illuscio-dev/islelib-py/zdocs/source/index.rst

    * automatically run formatting and unit tests
    * if tests are passed, build and push your library to be available to other developers
-   * build new docs on Illuscio's readthedocs page
+   * build new docs and hosts them to an S3 bucket.

 4. Build:
 ---------

-islelib uses `Azure Pipelines`_ to automatically run builds, `Azure Artifacts`_ for private pypi package hosting, and `readthedocs`_ to host documentation through github webhooks.
+islelib uses `Azure Pipelines`_ to automatically run builds, `Azure Artifacts`_ for private pypi package hosting, and `Amazon S3`_ to host documentation as a static site.

 Link: Illuscio `Python Package Pipeline`_ dashboard
 Link: Illuscio `Python Azure Artifacts Feed`_